Generative Modelling With Inverse Heat Dissipation: Experiment Details

 \subsection{Neural Network Architecture and Hyperparameters}

-Similarly to many recent works on diffusion models~\cite{ho2020denoising, song2020score, nichol2021improved, dhariwal2021diffusion}, we use a U-Net architecture for estimating the transitions, and in particular parametrize $\mu_\theta(\vec{u}_k, k) = \vec{u}_k + f_\theta(\vec{u}_k, k)$, where $f_\theta(\vec{u}_k, k)$ corresponds to the U-Net, as explained in the main text.
-Following~\cite{dhariwal2021diffusion}, we use self-attention layers at multiple low-resolution feature maps.
-Otherwise, the architecture follows the one in~\cite{ho2020denoising}, and we don't, \eg, use multiple attention heads or adaptive group normalization~\cite{dhariwal2021diffusion}.
+Similarly to many recent works on diffusion models~\citep{ho2020denoising, song2020score, nichol2021improved, dhariwal2021diffusion}, we use a U-Net architecture for estimating the transitions, and in particular parametrize $\boldsymbol\mu_\theta(\vec{u}_k, k) = \vec{u}_k + f_\theta(\vec{u}_k, k)$, where $f_\theta(\vec{u}_k, k)$ corresponds to the U-Net, as explained in the main text.
+Following~\citep{dhariwal2021diffusion}, we use self-attention layers at multiple low-resolution feature maps.
+Otherwise, the architecture follows the one in~\citep{ho2020denoising}, and we do not, \eg, use multiple attention heads or adaptive group normalization~\citep{dhariwal2021diffusion}.
 We use two residual blocks per resolution layer in other models than the MNIST and CIFAR-10 models, where we use 4.
 We use 128 base channels, GroupNorm layers in the residual blocks and a dropout rate of 0.1, applied in each residual block.
 The downsampling steps in the U-Net were done with average pooling and upsampling steps with nearest-neighbour interpolation.
-The timestep information is included using a sinusoidal embedding that is added to the feature maps in each residual block. \Cref{tab:nn_hyperparameters} lists the values of other hyperparameters that we used on different data sets.
-They are mostly based on the recent work with diffusion models~\cite{ho2020denoising, nichol2021improved, dhariwal2021diffusion}, and haven't been optimized over.
-For the lower resolution data sets, we used a higher learning rate of 1e-4 or 2e-4, and a lower learning rate of 2e-5 for the higher resolutions for added stability, although we didn't sweep over these values.
-An EMA rate of 0.9999 was also used instead of 0.999 for $256\times256$ images, instead of the 0.999 that was used for other data sets.
+The time step information is included using a sinusoidal embedding that is added to the feature maps in each residual block.

+\Cref{tab:nn_hyperparameters} lists the values of other hyperparameters that we used on different data sets.
+They are mostly based on the recent work with diffusion models~\citep{ho2020denoising, nichol2021improved, dhariwal2021diffusion}, and have not been optimized over.
+For the lower resolution data sets, we used a higher learning rate of $10^{-4}$ or $2 \cdot 10^{-4}$, and a lower learning rate of $2\cdot 10^{-5}$ for the higher resolutions for added stability, although we did not sweep over these values.
+An EMA rate of 0.9999 was also used instead of 0.999 for $256{\times}256$ images, instead of the 0.999 that was used for other data sets.
 We used the Adam optimizer with default hyperparameters $\beta_1=0.9, \beta_2=0.999$ and $\epsilon=10^{-8}$.
 We also use gradient norm clipping with rate 1.0 and learning rate warm up by linearly interpolating it from 0 to the desired learning during the first 5000 steps.
-We don't add noise on the final step of the generative process, as that can't increase the output quality.
+We do not add noise on the final step of the generative process, as that cannot increase the output quality.
 Other details are included in the code release.

 We used random horizontal flips on AFHQ, and no data augmentation on the other data sets.